 - A single boiler or set of boilers all using the same fuel.
 Multiple boilers are specified using 'Heating system 1/2/3' in the DEAP software. - Up to three heat generators or three sets of heat generators, using different fuels such as mains gas and biomass.
-Multiple boilers are specified using 'Heating system 1/2/3' in the DEAP software.
-Where a heat pump is present, the group heating heat pump calculator should be completed. - CHP plant and boiler(s), calculations according to Section C1. - Utilisation of district heating, calculations according to Section C2. - Geothermal heat topped up by boilers.
+Multiple boilers are specified using 'Heating system 1/2/3'in the DEAP software. - Where a heat pump is present, the group heating heat pump calculator 2020 should be completed following guidance from the DEAP Heat Pump Methodology 2020.
+Efficiencies, fuel type and heat % should be entered in DEAP according to this guidance. - CHP plant and boiler(s), calculations according to Section C1. - Utilisation of district heating, calculations according to Section C2. - Geothermal heat topped up by boilers.
 The calculation is the same as that described in C2 for waste heat from power stations.
 This type of heat is from deep within the Earth and is not to be confused with ground source heat as used by standard heat pumps.